4lefts/decoySchool/src/pages/information.md

 The government defines [what maintained schools must publish online][1].
 This is to help parents make informed choices and to assist Ofsted in their evaluation of our school.
 The following statutory information is found on this site.
 A hyperlink will take you to the relevant section of the site.
 If you would like to request a paper copy of any of the information on our website, please [contact us](/contact-us).

+**New for 2020/2021:** We now have to have a link to the following webpage which is dedicated to our school on the [schools financial benchmarking service](https://schools-financial-benchmarking.service.gov.uk/).

 | **Information**                         | **Location on our site**                                                                                                        |
 | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |
 | **COVID 19 Catch-up Premium Plan**      | Can be downloaded from our [Covid 19 Information Page](/covid-19-information)                                                   |